 - What The Debt Free Life Really Looks Like For Our Family

-To do any of the steps below you first must have the knowledge of what it takes to get out of debt and how to set up a budget that works.
+To do any of the steps below you first must know what it takes to get out of debt and how to set up a budget that works.

-Here are 2 great books to help you create a budget & a plan
+Here are two great books to help you create a budget & a debt payoff plan

 2. A Budget

-Unless you have a plan of how to spend every dollar earned your chances of living below your means so you can pay off debt are very slim.
-After you debt is paid you will still need a budget to help you stay out of debt and reach further financial goals.
+Unless you have a plan for how to spend every dollar earned, your chances of living below your means so you can pay off debt are very slim.
+After your debt is paid, you will still need a budget to help you stay out of debt and reach further financial goals.

 Here are some helpful free resources for budgeting